kerams/Templatus/README.md

 - Referencing assemblies
 - Template nesting

+## Installation?
+You can get Templatus as a Nuget package https://www.nuget.org/packages/Templatus/.
+It resides in the `tools` folder under `packages\Templatus`.

 ## Getting started
 ### Template parts
 - Directives - delimited by `<#@` and `#>`